In a Nutshell

 Loading Visualization...

-Once the Root Bridge is elected, every other switch must decide how it will reach the Root.
+Once the Root Bridge is elected, every other switch must find its best path to the Root.

 Root Port (RP)